mobfox/MobFox-Android-SDK/README.md

 ```

 ## Native Ad
-We will use the layout below in our example:
+We will use the layout below to show our native assets:

 ```xml